When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Designing

 \subsection{Task Overview and Dataset Composition}

-The benchmark comprises six task categories reflecting common financial document understanding scenarios.
-With the exception of text-only questions, all tasks involve multimodal inputs, where a relevant image (e.g., a table, chart, or document page) is provided alongside the textual context.
+The benchmark comprises six task categories reflecting realistic financial document understanding scenarios.
+Except for text-only questions, all tasks involve multimodal inputs, where a relevant image (e.g., a table, chart, or document page) is provided alongside the textual context.